Liwa Assad Allah al-Ghalib fi al-Iraq wa al-Sham: History

 Hassani.
 Since then, however, strong differences have emerged between LAAG and Kata'ib Assad Allah al-Ghalib, with Sheikh Abdallah al-Shaibani claiming that the latter has illegitimately appropriated his group's name and branding, while Kata'ib Assad Allah al-Ghalib no longer claims to be part of LAAG.
 Despite that, LAAG still had an active Iraqi branch by early 2016.
 Another Iraqi militia partially influenced by LAAG is Jaysh al-Mu'ammal, whose founder Sa'ad Sawar had fought with LAAG in Syria before forming his own militant group in 2016.

 In early 2015, LAAG, among other Shia militias, deployed forces to Latakia Governorate, when Sunni rebel forces threatened the local Alawite population.
 While LAAG returned to rural Rif Dimashq after this first northern foray, it became more active throughout Syria afterwards.
 In late 2015, LAAG sent fighters to Aleppo for the Aleppo offensive (October–December 2015), and in early 2016 it returned to the Syrian coastal highlands to participate in a local government offensive.
 At the same time, the group also began to provide advisors for the Desert Hawks Brigade, while adopting the latter's uniforms and insignia.
 Meanwhile, LAAG's Iraqi units had joined forces with Harakat al-Abdal, and developed close links with the Badr Organization and Kata'ib Sayyid al-Shuhada.
 LAAG still operated in the Damascus area as of March 2017.
 Later that month, LAAG was one of the Shia militias mobilized by the IRGC against a major rebel offensive in northern Hama.
 At Qamhana, Abdallah al-Shaibani's men helped to stop Tahrir al-Sham's attack, and thereafter aided the government counter-offensive.

-By mid-2017, LAAG had come to be closely allied with another Shia Islamist militia, Liwa'a Zulfiqar, and even began to operate under the latter's name and logo.
+By mid-2017, LAAG had come to be closely allied with another Shia Islamist militia, Liwa Zulfiqar, and even began to operate under the latter's name and logo.
 Around this time, Abdallah al-Shaibani's men took part in the Syrian Desert campaign (May–July 2017), during which they clashed with United States-supported Free Syrian Army groups near the al Waleed border crossing (al-Tanf).